grafana/collector-configurator/README.md

-# Agent Configurator Tool
+# Collector Configurator Tool

-The _Agent Configuration Generator_ is an easy to use web interface for creating and editing agent configuration files.
-It targets the flow configuration format.
+The _Collector Configuration Generator_ is an easy to use web interface for creating and editing OpenTelemetry Collector configuration files.

-Try it out here: [grafana.github.io/agent-configurator/](https://grafana.github.io/agent-configurator/)
+Try it out here: [grafana.github.io/collector-configurator/](https://grafana.github.io/collector-configurator/)

-**This is an experimental tool and still in its early days!**.
-While we aim to support all agent components and are commited to adding support for new components, complete support will take some time.

-## Core Features

-Features marked as completed are currently present while the rest are still in development.

-* [x] Create a fresh agent configuration file using a guided configuration wizard
-* [x] Update existing configurations by editing existing components or adding new ones
-* [ ] Have [all components](https://grafana.com/docs/agent/latest/flow/reference/components/) configurable without writing code
-* [x] Share configurations as URLs

-## Target Audience

-* First time agent users
-  * Provide value by allowing _mix and match_ configuration without having to understand the configuration language
-* Advanced users
-  * Provide value by improving discoverability of components and configuration options
-* Expert users
-  * Provide value by sharing configurations using a single URL

 # Setup